North Sydney Oval: Soccer

 North Sydney Oval was the home ground for Northern Spirit FC (now known as GHFA Spirit FC), a now defunct club of the defunct Australian National Soccer League.
 In its inaugural season in 1998, an average of 15,000 spectators attended Northern Spirit FC games at North Sydney Oval including 18,985 for their first game against Sydney Olympic FC.
 It is generally accepted that North Sydney Oval is a poor venue for football.
 The ground is hard and compacted to cater for cricket, and for many months there is a cricket pitch in the middle of the ground.
 Northern Spirit FC paid to have a removable cricket pitch installed, but the ongoing costs of this were prohibitive.
 Northern Spirit also obtained government funding for half of the new lighting installed, while NSFC paid the other half.
 This was a major success for the club as before the new permanent lighting was installed, the older lighting was not bright enough to allow television broadcasts of night games.
 For 2 years Northern Spirit had hired a large amount of lighting for each game to get around the problem.

 In August 2013, it was announced that Hyundai A-League side Central Coast Mariners will host a community round match against New Zealand side Wellington Phoenix at the oval on 19 December.
 This will be the first time an A-League match will be played at North Sydney Oval since it superseded the National Soccer League as the top Australian league in football.

 In June 2014 the Mariners announced their intention to play at least one home game per season at North Sydney Oval, starting with their Round 10 fixture against Melbourne Victory.

-Australian rules
+Australian rules football

-North Sydney Oval as seen during the AFL Women's match between and on 27 August 2022.

-The Australian Football League club, Sydney Swans, has played a number of matches at the oval against both Sydney Football League opposition and an annual exhibition match against fellow AFL team Essendon.

-In 2005 the Sydney Swans played a pre-season friendly match against Essendon in front of a crowd of 9,654.
+The Sydney Swans and Essendon competing in a pre-season match at North Sydney Oval in 2004.

-In the 2006 match, a full strength Essendon (89) defeated the young outfit of the reigning premiers (71) in front of a crowd of 8,461.

-In 2007, the Collingwood replaced Essendon in what has become a regular pre-season friendly against the Swans over the past five years.
-In the 2007 match held on Friday 16 February, Sydney (66) defeated Collingwood (51) in front of a crowd of 9,560.

-On 27 August 2022, the venue hosted its first AFL/AFLW premiership match when played in round one of 2022 AFL Women's season 7; with an attendance of 8,264, it set a new record for a standalone women's fixture in New South Wales.
+North Sydney Oval hosted the inaugural Australia v Ireland AFLW match in 2026.

+The North Shore Australian Football Club played some of their home games on North Sydney Oval from 1923 up until the 1980s.
+Whilst rugby league matches were primarily played on Saturdays, Australian football matches were played on Sundays.